IntersectMBO/draft-constitution/2024-11-20/2024-11-20-draft-consitution-converted.md

 * Sets a minimum threshold on ada that is held within a single UTxO
 * Provides protection against low-cost denial of service attack on UTxO storage.

-DoS protection decreases in line with the free node memory (proportional to UTxO growth)
+* DoS protection decreases in line with the free node memory (proportional to UTxO growth)

--Helps reduce long term storage costs for node users by providing an incentive to return UTxOs when no longer needed, or to merge UTxOs.
+* Helps reduce long term storage costs for node users by providing an incentive to return UTxOs when no longer needed, or to merge UTxOs.

 #### Guardrails